Iceland in December

-The eve before December 12, everyone who believes in the Yule Lads will put a shoe on the window sill and keep it there for 13 days.
-This very specific number has to do with the number of Icelandic Jólasveinar (Santa Clauses, if you aren’t keeping up).
+The eve before December 12th, everyone who believes in the Yule Lads will put a shoe on the window sill and keep it there for 13 days.
+This particular number has to do with the number of Icelandic Jólasveinar (or Icelandic Santa Clauses if you prefer).